 Ethereum is a platform that wants to decentralize existing platform models on the Internet today.
 Projects can be built on top of the Ethereum platform, and they will all be decentralized.

 To understand, think Gmail.
 We use the Gmail software for email.
 Google holds all the data on its servers.
-But what if Google’s Gmail servers crashed?
+But what if Google’s Gmail servers crashes?
 What if Gmail shuts down?
 Then all our data, all our emails are gone forever.
-Also, if by any chance Google becomes a bad company, it can delete our emails for no reason at all.
+Also, if by any chance Google becomes a bad company, it might delete our emails for no reason at all.

-Within apps and software on the ethereum platform, the control of your data goes back to you.
-Via the blockchain, the data is in a unified ledger.
+Within apps and software on the Ethereum platform, the control of your data goes back to you.
+Through the blockchain, the data is in a unified ledger.
 It is decentralized.
 So if one part of the blockchain shuts down, your data is still there because it is decentralized (each part of the blockchain has your data, but only you can access it).